Vallenain/Drive-files-generator/README.md

 2. Inside a folder, you can specify the different Google Drive elements you want to create.
 Either documents from the the list, or the special "folders" entry if you want to create subfolders.

-3. A folder is identified by its name (= its key).
-Exception for the root element which is `my-drive` or an existing ID.
+3. A folder is identified by its name (= JSON key).
+Exception for the root element which is `my-drive` or an existing Google Drive ID.

-4. To specify which Google Docs, Sheets, Sites (and so on) you want to create, you can either tell how many you want and they will have a timestamp for name (`"docs": 3` will create 3 Google Docs) or you can specify a list of names (`"docs": ["one", "two", "three"]`).
+4. To specify which Google Docs, Sheets, Sites (and so on) you want to create, you can either tell how many you want and they will have a timestamp for name (`"docs": 3` will create 3 Google Docs - not possible for folders at the moment) or you can specify a list of names (`"docs": ["one", "two", "three"]`).

 5. If you want to create an empty folder, just add an entry with an empty dict (`"my last folder": {}`)

 ## Credentials
-At the moment, the script is not packaged and it is not a published app either.
+At the moment, the script is not packaged nor published as an app.
 So you have to create your own GCP Oauth client ID for installed app ([this procedure][1]).
 Download the JSON file and pass it to the command line.

-The script will ask for permission to write into your Google Drive.
+The script will ask for permission to write in Google Drive.
 After the scope authorization process is done, it will save your refresh token + access token into a file if (and only if) you have passed `--store-creds` with a file path to the command line.
 Otherwise it will ask your permission at each run.

 [1]: https://cloud.google.com/bigquery/docs/authentication/end-user-installed#client-credentials

-## Run and test the script
+## Run the script
 ```
 usage: main.py [-h] [--store-creds STORE_CREDS] client_id_file json_file